GiBsyGG/Factored-App/README.md

 #### Step 2: Run the Application

-1. Navigate to the cloned repository directory.
+1. Navigate to the cloned repository directory, and execute the next commands in the command line
 2. create the backend image

 ```sh